magento/architecture/design-documents/graph-ql/coverage/returns.md

 When return is authorized by the admin user, the customer can specify shipping and tracking information.

-First, the client needs to get shipping cariers that can be used for returns:
+First, the client needs to get shipping carriers that can be used for returns:

 ```graphql
 {